dtk/dtk-server/README.md

 \curl -sSL https://getserver.dtk.io | bash -s /usr/share/docker/dtk
 ```

-#### Connecting to DTK Server Docker container
+#### Connecting to Dtk Server Docker container

 After the container is up and running (will take a minute on the first start), you can connect to it via [dtk-client](https://github.com/rich-reactor8/dtk-client), by running either `dtk` or `dtk-shell` command.

-In the DTK Client prompt you can enter the values set in `dtk.config` (username, password and instance address).
+In the Dtk Client prompt you can enter the values set in `dtk.config` (username, password and instance address).

 Unless you have SSL, after the prompt, values for `secure_connection` and `http_port` in `~/dtk/client.conf` should be changed to `false` and forwared http port values respectively.

 Note that if you need to forward GIT SSH port to a different one, you can use the `-e GIT_PORT=<desired_port>`.

-### Installing DTK Client
+### Installing Dtk Client
-Assuming the docker container was started as described above, DTK Client can be installed and configured automatically running the [install-client.sh](https://raw.githubusercontent.com/dtk/dtk-server/master/install-client.sh) script:
+Assuming the docker container was started as described above, Dtk Client can be installed and configured automatically running the [install-client.sh](https://raw.githubusercontent.com/dtk/dtk-server/master/install-client.sh) script:
 ```
 ./install-client.sh [-u user] [-p port] configuration_path

 configuration_path   - location of dtk.config file
 user                 - user on which to install and configure dtk-client
-                       defaults to new user named 'dtk-client port                 - port where DTK server is listening defaults to 8080
+                       defaults to new user named 'dtk-client port                 - port where Dtk server is listening defaults to 8080
 ```